128technology/docs/docs/plugin_ipsec_client.md

 * More accurate ingress/egress bytes/packets
 * Ike version

-Example output can be found [here](plugin_ipsec_client.md#pcli-enhancements).
+Example output can be found in the [PCLI Enhancements](#pcli-enhancements) section.

 - **PLUGIN-1911** Support an active-standby HA mode

-The plugin now supports `redundancy-enabled` [configuration option](plugin_ipsec_client.md#redundancy) which will ensure that tunnels are only being created by one node at a time.
-The default behavior will continue to be active-active.
+The plugin now supports the `redundancy-enabled` [configuration option](#redundancy).
+This ensures that tunnels are being created by only one node at a time.
+The default behavior remains active-active.

 - **PLUGIN-1913** Add metrics for tunnel statistics

 The plugin now supports non-persisted metrics for tunnels.
-More details and examples can be found [here](plugin_ipsec_client.md#metrics).
+More details and examples can be found in the [Metrics](#metrics) section.

 - **PLUGIN-1996** WAN Assurance 1.0 will display conductor managed ipsec tunnels